guildxyz/guild-network/README.md

 the chain starts with pre-funded accounts that can interact with the network.
 The `Live` type doesn't provide pre-funded accounts.
-You may set the `name` and `id` fields if you want but note that the `id` field determines where the chain data will be located on on you computer.
+You may set the `name` and `id` fields if you want but note that the `id` field determines where the chain data will be located on on your computer.
 For example if `id = hello`, then the node database, keystore, and other network-related stuff will be located in `/tmp/mynode/hello`.
 Therefore, make sure that the `aura` and